 - always complete work before the deadline.
-This enables appropriate measures to be taken in the event of equipment failure; - back-up files regularly; - print out copies of drafts and keep them while the assignment is in progress, and □ bring a copy of the file to school by either USB or CD.
+This enables appropriate measures to be taken in the event of equipment failure; - back-up files regularly; - print out copies of drafts and keep them while the assignment is in progress, and bring a copy of the file to school by USB.